William C. C. Chen Tai Chi Chuan

 Professor had five children, three girls and two boys.
 At the time, the girls were about ten, eight and six years old, while the last boys were three and one year old.
 First part of my training was to learn to listen to Professor and Mrs. Cheng’s guidelines.
 Then I had to learn how to get along and deal with their five children.

 They were nice kids and treated me like an elder brother.
 There were a few times when they acted like army soldiers and ganged up on me.
 When I was able to neutralize the situation it felt like doing push hands.
-In a 1992 movie entitled “Pushing Hand”, the T’ai Chi master was able to root onto the ground, neutralize the attackers and ward them off to survive the conflict.
+In a 1992 movie entitle “Pushing Hand”, the T’ai Chi master was able to root onto the ground, neutralize the attackers and ward them off to survive the conflict.
 It is the same in our daily life where we deal with issues, problems and conflict that we face.

 I had a full schedule living in Professor’s house.
 Besides the internal training three times a day, every morning from 9 am to noon was patients’ visiting hours.
 I was the receptionist who welcomed them and collected payment before they left.
 There were many daily responsibilities but I always managed to practice on my own in the training room.